subashini7/prasanna_web/content/biography.md

 In 2023, artificial intelligence will integrate seamlessly with robots.
 Together, they will help us in our daily lives by performing useful physical actions in the real world.

-Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building an autonomous robot dishwasher that loads, cleans & puts away dishes.
+Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building a dishwasher that loads, cleans & puts away dishes instantly.
 So you can save time & help our planet while enjoying real dishes.

 Prasanna is an engineer, architect and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.